HayoVanLoon/go-treemux/README.md

 TreeMux is an HTTP request multiplexer that routes using a tree structure.

-Wildcards ("*") are used to indicate flexible path elements in a resource URL, which can then be mapped to a single Handler function.
+Wildcards ("*") are used to indicate flexible path elements in a resource URL, which can then be mapped to a single Handler (function).

 # Example
 With the following route: